roechi/zunzunsite3-docker/README.md

 ```bash
 docker-compose up
 ```
+The startup might take a moment, just wait for the System check log line.
-The web app will be accessible at `http://localhost:8000/`
+Then the web app will be accessible at `http://localhost:8000/`

-To stop it, run:
+To stop it, kill the process.
+Alternatively you can run this in the root dir:
 ```bash
 docker-compose down
 ```